What is Precision Farming?

 Sensors in the fields can also measure the moisture content and the temperature of the surrounding air and soil.
 Robotic drones and satellites can provide farmers with real-time images of individual plants.
 Their information can easily be processed and then integrated with sensors and with other data to yield guidance to implement and draft future decisions.
 These decisions range from functions such as which fields to water, when to plant a crop and where to plant a crop as well.

-The agricultural control centers can integrate the data received from the sensors, and the imaging input from other data to provide the farmers with an ability to identify the fields that require treatment and then determine the optimal amount of water, pesticides, and fertilizers to apply.
-Precision farming systems then help the farmer avoid a waste of resources and prevent surface run-off, which yields to eutrophication, to help ensure that the soil has the right amount of additives for optimal health.
+The agricultural control centers can integrate the data received from the sensors, and the imaging input from other data to provide the farmers with the ability to identify the fields that require treatment and then determine the optimal amount of water, pesticides, and fertilizers to apply.
+Precision farming systems then help the farmer avoid a waste of resources and prevent surface run-off, which yields eutrophication, to help ensure that the soil has the right amount of additives for optimal health.
 This can also be used to control the environmental impact and reduce operational costs.

-Previously, precision agriculture was only limited to larger operations which could be used to support the IT infrastructure and other tech resources as well to completely implement and take advantage of the immense benefits provided by precision agriculture.
+Previously, precision agriculture was only limited to larger operations that could be used to support the IT infrastructure and other tech resources as well as to completely implement and take advantage of the immense benefits provided by precision agriculture.
 Today, smart sensors, cloud computing, drones, and mobile apps can be used to make precision agriculture possible for farming corporates and even small family-owned farms.